About Us

 Governance

-Leadership and decision making are facilitated through the nine Directors of Public Health, who make up an Executive Board.
+Leadership and decision making are facilitated through the nine Directors of Public Health and the NHS Director of Population Health, who make up an Executive Board.
 The Executive Board is chaired by each of the Directors of Public Health in rotation.

-The Executive Board meet three times per year and meet for monthly system leadership meetings in between where partners from the UK Health Security Agency, the Office for Health Improvement and Disparities, the Cheshire and Merseyside Health and Care Partnership and NHS England are also in attendance.
+The Executive Board meet formally twice a year and meet for monthly strategic system leadership meetings in between with partners from the UK Health Security Agency, the Office for Health Improvement and Disparities and NHSE.